bjlittle/geovista/src/geovista/examples/GALLERY_HEADER.rst

   :class: margin, dropdown, toggle-shown

   The **Interactive Scene**
-  `vtk.js <https://kitware.github.io/vtk-js/index.html>`_ backend does **not** support
+  `vtk.js <https://kitware.github.io/vtk-js/index.html>`_ backend does **not**
-  rendering text or points as spheres.
+  support rendering text or points as spheres.

 This interactive gallery highlights the growing capabilities and features of ``geovista``.

-It is generated from the ``geovista.examples``, which can also be run from the command line with:
+It is generated from the ``geovista.examples``, which can also be run from the command line:

 .. code:: console